-B is part of a new movement of digital-only banking services.
-These days there’s no need to take a trip to the high street, simply open a bank account with your smartphone.
+B is part of a new movement of digital-only banking services that lets you open a bank account with your smartphone.

 Unlike many recent digital banking services, B is powered by traditional banks – Clydesdale Bank and Yorkshire Bank.
 However, it is a purely digital service.
 There are no physical branches and no trips to the high street.
 Everything, from registering and applying, to running your account, is done through its app.